Risk Factors Dashboard

 PART IITEM 1.
 BUSINESS

 We are also building on the success of our leading import brand families through our innovation strategy.
-For example, our Modelo Chelada brands have become an important growth contributor to our portfolio as the leading chelada in the U.S. beer market.
-In Fiscal 2024, we continued to build on our successful innovation platform with the launch of new products aligned with consumer-led premiumization, betterment, and flavor trends, including: (i) Modelo Oro, a light and lower-calorie Mexican beer, (ii) Modelo Chelada Sandía Picante, a watermelon and chile pepper michelada-style beer, (iii) Modelo Chelada Variety Pack, a 12 ounce, 12-pack format offering of certain of our chelada flavors, and (iv) Corona Non-Alcoholic.
-Additionally, we announced the following products will be launched across select markets in Fiscal 2025: (i) Modelo Spiked Aguas Frescas, a blend of real fruit juice with a light spike inspired by the classic aguas frescas from Mexico, (ii) Corona Sunbrew, a beer brewed with real citrus peels and a splash of real citrus juice, and (iii) two new Modelo Chelada flavors, Fresa Picante and Negra con Chile.
+For example, our Modelo Chelada brands have become an important contributor to our portfolio as the leading chelada in the U.S. beer market.
+In Fiscal 2025, we continued to build on our successful innovation platform with the launch of new products aligned with our focus on consumer-led premiumization, betterment, and flavor trends, including: (i) two additional pack sizes of Modelo Oro, a light and lower-calorie Mexican beer, to build on its launch in Fiscal 2024, (ii) Modelo Chelada Fresa Picante, a strawberry and chile pepper michelada-style beer, (iii) Modelo Chelada Negra con Chile, our first Modelo Negra chelada flavor launched in select markets, and (iv) Corona Sunbrew, a beer brewed with real citrus peels and a splash of real citrus juice, also launched in select markets.
+In Fiscal 2026, we launched Corona Sunbrew nationwide.

 W&S lineup.jpg